aalokaily/Searching_using_OT_index/README.md

-# Searching pattern under any internal node in suffix trees
+# Searching for a pattern under any internal node in suffix trees in logn time

 ------------------------------------------------------------- Prerequisite ---------------------------------------------------------------
 * Install bisect library from https://docs.python.org/3/library/bisect.html